the-tanstaafl/TansTimberbornModsUnity/Assets/FerrisWheel/StaticFiles/ThunderstorePackage/README.md

 # Ferris Wheel

 This mod adds a ferris wheel to the game.
+It's designed to be a little late-game as it requires treated planks.
+Though the payout should be plenty!
+Hope your beavers will enjoy it!

 ## Disclaimer!